hmcts/rpx-xui-webapp/README.md

 ## Node Proxy Server
 Run `npm run start:node`

+## Issues and Solutions

+Property 'cookies' does not exist on type 'EnhancedRequest' - you will need to make sure @types/express-session is added ie.
+`yarn add @types/express-session`

 ## Frontend
 Run `npm run start:ng` for a dev server in separate terminal.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.